TerryV8/click-count/docs/terraform_setup.md

 You can then choose to ‘apply’ this plan, which will create actual resources.

+# Our case with AWS

+Here, Terraform provisiones a full AWS infrastructure from the ground using Terraform.

+To achieve this simple task, we will try to create a production-ready environment in AWS using Terraform automation which will require us to set up a VPC, Network Gateway, subnets, routes, security groups, EC2 machines with Redis installed inside the private network, and the web app in the public subnet.

 ## Setup

 You can install terraform using Homebrew on a Mac: